ezesil/Hubcon/README.md

 # Usage

 ## Domain Project
-After installing this package, create a new interface that implements IHubController in your Domain project.
+After installing this package, create a two interfaces that implement IClientHubController and IServerHubController in your Domain project.
 Client and server MUST share this interface, or at least implement exactly the same interface on both sides.
+You can implement one of them if you only need to control the client or the server.

     public interface ITestHubController : IClientHubController
     {